browserengineering/book/book/invalidation.md

 ```

 When we create a new `DocumentLayout`, we throw away all of the old
 layout information and start from scratch.
-Invalidation begins with
-not doing that.
+We are
+essentially *invalidating* all of the tree on every layout.
+The first
+optimization to pursue is not rebuiding the tree if nothing changed.

 But before jumping right to coding, let's review how layout objects
 are created.
 Search your browser code for `Layout`, which all layout